Berenjegan, Isfahan

-Berenjegan (برنجگان, also Romanized as Berenjegān; also known as Berenjekān) is a village in Cham Rud Rural District, Bagh-e Bahadoran District, Lenjan County, Isfahan Province, Iran.
-At the 2006 census, its population was 1,016, in 240 families.
+Berenjegan (برنجگان) (Note: Also romanized as Berenjegān; also known as Berenjekān) is a village in Cham Rud Rural District of Bagh-e Bahadoran District in Lenjan County, Isfahan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 1,016 in 240 households.
+The following census in 2011 counted 986 people in 288 households.
+The 2016 census measured the population of the village as 878 people in 270 households.